Tax Credits Overpayments - How are tax credit overpayments recovered?

 If recovery from your on-going tax credits is not possible, you will be asked to repay the full amount and given contact details to make a different arrangement.
 If the overpayment was on an award paid on your joint claim as a member of a couple, the overpayment may be recovered from you or your joint claimant.
 Normally, you will only be asked to repay 50% of an old joint overpayment debt and your former partner will also be asked to repay 50%.

-If you move from tax credits to Universal Credit, the Department for Work and Pensions (DWP) will recover any tax credit overpayment debt from your Universal Credit payments.
+If you move from tax credits to Universal Credit, the Government department that is responsible for employment and welfare.
+See full definition will recover any tax credit overpayment debt from your Universal Credit payments.
 It is also planned that DWP will start recovering other old tax credit debts even if you are not moving to Universal Credit - this means they will be able to ask your employer to deduct payments directly from your wages.

 If you do not repay, you may face court action.
 This must normally be started within six years of the overpayment decision (five years in Scotland).